 Safe Directions consists of five programs offering immediate intervention and help for youth in dire need as they are at serious risk of harming themselves or others.
 These children enter our services either voluntarily or are court-mandated depending upon the specific program as described below:

-• Voluntary Detox assists youth struggling with drug and alcohol issues who voluntarily seek help.
+This Program assists youth struggling with substance abuse and or mental health challenges who voluntarily seek help.

 Provides a confined court-ordered and monitored service under the Child and Family Enhancement Act that assesses and stabilizes youth with suicidal tendencies, violent behaviours and dangerous lifestyles, which present an imminent risk to themselves or others.

 Provides a confined court-ordered and monitored service for youth who are being sexually exploited or are at risk of sexual exploitation.

 Stepping Stones is a transitional program for youth no longer requiring a confined setting but still in need of further stabilization, assessment, or requiring a more extended transitional period.

 The Youth Recovery Program provides live-in treatment, up to 12 weeks, to youth age 13-18 years of age with substance use issues and occurring mental health concerns